Designing a more mindful YouTube experience

 Ad placements that balance mental well-being and revenue

-Ads following the 20-20-20 rule (a 20-second break for every 20 minutes of screen time), can serve as shortened commercial breaks to reduce long binges and eyestrain.
+Ads following the 20-20-20 rule (a 20-second break for every 20 minutes of screen time) can serve as shortened commercial breaks to reduce long binges and eyestrain.
 With the ads more reasonably spaced out, viewers would be more tolerant of longer unskippable ads, in turn ensuring revenue.

 Design changes to facilitate mindful usage

-A redesign of the Home feed to place more focus on the search function.
+Redesign of the Home feed to place more focus on the search function.

-The addition of a time tracking feature and break reminders for the website.
+Addition of a time tracking feature and break reminders for the website.

 Design